 He has served as legal counsel to the European Commission before the U.S. Supreme Court in the landmark Massachusetts/Burma and AMD/Intel litigations and efforts to bar imposition of the death penalty on juveniles.

-In 2020, he has three times been named national runner-up as American Lawyer’s Litigator of the Week for international trade victories on behalf of Sidley clients.
+He has three times been named national runner-up as American Lawyer’s Litigator of the Week for international trade victories on behalf of Sidley clients.

 Recent representative matters include: